bucs110SPRING23/portfolio-kromano21/ch10/final/README.md

 # CS110 Final Exam

 ## This program pulls data from an API based off the game Monster Hunter World and an API for random dog facts.
-The user provides a monster in the game that they would like to learn the weaknesses of and the weaknesses printed.
+The user provides a monster in the game that they would like to learn the weaknesses of and the weaknesses are printed.
 If the monster the user selects is a "cool" monster then a dog fact is also printed to the user.

 ## NA